boryspaulewicz/bhsdtr/Readme.md

 ## Some background

-The equal-variance SDT with one criterion is trivially equivalent to probit regression (see [this paper](http://www.columbia.edu/~ld208/psymeth98.pdf) by DeCarlo) which means that any software capable of fitting hierarchical generalized linear models can be used to fit the hierarchical version of
+The equal-variance SDT with one criterion is equivalent to probit regression (see [this paper](http://www.columbia.edu/~ld208/psymeth98.pdf) by DeCarlo) which means that any software capable of fitting hierarchical generalized linear models can be used to fit the hierarchical version of